Key Takeaways

 The varied uses of silk

-Silk is used in the textile industry and haute couture for making clothes (dresses, ties.), accessories (scarves, shawls.) and lingerie.
+Silk is used in the textile industry and haute couture for making clothes (dresses, ties, etc.), accessories (scarves, shawls, etc.) and

-It is also used in the composition of high-end products such as bedding sets (sheets, silk scrunchies, silk duvets.) or the carpets of the Orient.
+It is also used in the composition of high-end products such as bedding sets (sheets, silk scrunchies, silk duvets, etc.) or oriental carpet.

-Silkworms must live in a warm and humid environment for their optimal development. breeding takes place in buildings called silk farms where temperature and humidity can be controlled.
+Silkworms must live in a warm and humid environment for their optimal development. breeding takes place in buildings called magnaneries where temperature and humidity can be controlled.

 The main conditions are:

-The regular and abundant supply of fresh mulberry leaves is of course vital.
+Regular and abundant intake of fresh mulberry leaves is of course vital.
 At their final stage, the worms are placed on racks to weave their cocoons.

 The silk tree: a key element in silk production